pleerock/ngx-tooltip/README.md

 * `<tooltip-content>`:
     * `[animation]="true|false"` Indicates if all tooltip should be shown with animation or not.
 Default is **true**.
     * `placement="top|bottom|left|right"` Indicates where the tooltip should be placed.
 Default is **"bottom"**.
+    * `[backgroundColor]="hex | rgb | rgba"` Sets the tooltip's background color.
+You can pass a string about this color as hexadecimal, rgb or rgba, such as '#0C852B' or 'rgb(12,133,43)'".

 ## Sample